mrazomej/phd/src/chapter_05/section_10_two_state_dist.md

-## Derivation of the steady-state mRNA distribution
+## Derivation of the Steady-State mRNA Distribution

 In this section, we will derive the two-state promoter mRNA distribution we quote in [Sec.
 5.2](#sec:ch5_sec03).
 For this method, we will make use of the